kubecost/docs/saved-reports.md

 ### Summary

 Kubecost supports configuring saved report parameters through [`values.yaml`](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml), allowing users to configure multiple saved custom reports on start up in addition to configuration through the UI.
-This reference outlines the process of configuring saved reports through `values.yaml` and provides documentation on the required parameters.
+This reference outlines the process of configuring saved reports through a values file and provides documentation on the required and optional parameters.

 ### Saved Report Parameters